Are You Supporting Local Businesses?

 In an increasingly homogenized world, locally owned businesses have an economic advantage and stand out with their distinctive service and character, according to the Institute for Local Self Reliance.
 Compared to national chains or large corporations, the local business recycles a much larger share of their revenue back into the local economy, enriching the whole community.
 That’s why supporting local businesses is so important.

-Forbes says that local small business is – quite frankly – big business.
-According to the Small Business Administration, there are more than 28.2 million businesses operating in the United States as of March 2014 with about 63 percent of new jobs being created from small businesses between 1993 and mid-2013.
+According to Forbes, local small business is – quite frankly – big business.
+The Small Business Administration reports there are more than 28.2 million businesses operating in the United States as of March 2014 with about 63 percent of new jobs being created from small businesses between 1993 and mid-2013.

 Forbes offers these reasons why local businesses should be supported: